hashicorp/serf/website/source/intro/use-cases.html.markdown

 leave, or fail, and can update records appropriately.
 No more stale DNS records, or waiting for a Chef or Puppet run to clear out the records within X minutes.
 With Serf, the records can be updated nearly instantly.

+#### Simple Observability

+Serf provider queries which can be used as a simple request/response mechanism.
+It can be used very simply to provide cluster and application observability.
+Calling `serf query load` can trigger all the nodes to call `uptime` and send their load averages to the query initiator, making it easy to check on the cluster health.

 #### A Building Block for Service Discovery